Lars Nootbaar Player Props: Cardinals vs. Diamondbacks

 - Nootbaar hit .228 with 16 doubles, three triples, 14 home runs and 52 walks.

-- In 28 of 110 games last year (25.5%), Nootbaar drove in a run, and nine of those games (8.2%) included more than one RBI.
-He had three or more RBIs in three contests.
+- Nootbaar drove in a run in 28 of 110 games last season (25.5%), including nine occasions when he drove in multiple runs (8.2%).
+He had three or more RBIs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.